justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

 pacman -S plasma konsole dolphin # if you want chrome, it's in AUR, which is easy to get with git.
 ```

-Also, in case I forgot to mention this, you can install `kde-applications` and remove `konsole dolphin` (since those two are included with `kde-applications`) to install a lot of helpful packages for kde, just google 'kde applications' and either check the kde website or arch to see all of the packages included.
+You can install `kde-applications` and remove `konsole dolphin` (since those two are included with `kde-applications`) to install a lot of helpful packages for kde, just google 'kde applications' and either check the kde website or arch to see all of the packages included.

 -- For instance, I tried to download a pdf on chrome, it wouldn't work until I downloaded `okular`, which is included in kde-applications.